Permits & Applications

 Please our fee schedule effective Wednesday, July 3, 2019.

-*Please note that applicants for new dwelling units (primary or accessory) will be charged for landfill and recreation impact fees if they were not already assessed and paid as part of the development review process.
-The landfill fee is $258.56.
+*Please note that applicants for new dwelling units (primary or accessory) will be charged for recreation impact fees if they were not already assessed and paid as part of the development review process.
 The recreation impact fee varies depending on the number of bedrooms in the dwelling unit.
 Please refer to Table E.1 in the appendix of the Brunswick Zoning Ordinance to determine the applicable fees.
 The table is also attached to the fee schedule above.

 For fire prevention and life safety codes please contact the Fire Department (725-5541) or visit the Municipal Code of Ordinances: